 Miriam was a stalwart of the club for many years, and a supporter of us and other local clubs.
-She was a high handicap player, but loved playing the game, and also, as she lived just round the corner, doing the washing up for matches when she wasn’t playing in them!
+She was a high handicap player, but loved playing the game.
+She lived just round the corner and also did the washing up for matches even when she wasn’t playing in them!
 She donated a sum to us in her will, part of which we used to buy a dish-washer in her honour.

 * Howell Cup High Bisquers Handicap: open to anyone with an Association handicap of 18 or above at the start of the season.
-The handicap is not the normal AC handicap one, but is to a base of 6, i.e. each player has a number of bisques calculated as AC handicap – 6, so if your handicap is 20 you get 14 bisques.
+The handicap is not the normal AC handicap one, but is to a base of 6, i.e. each player has a number of bisques calculated as AC handicap – 6.
 Organised as Blocks with a play-off.

-Peter Howell was chairman of the club from 1985 for 16 years and Audrey was also a member of the club and Treasurer for some years.
+Peter Howell was Chairman of the club from 1985 for 16 years and his wife Audrey was a member of the club and Treasurer for some years.

-* Ladder: a year-long handicap Ladder open to all (normally games are 14-point) – beginners welcome at any time, but doesn’t run some years!
+* Ladder: a year-long handicap Ladder open to all (normally games are 14-point) – beginners welcome at any time, but it doesn’t run some years!
 Sign up now or add your name to the Ladder in the Club House any time during the season.
-Detailed rules are on the Notice Board.
+Detailed rules are here.

 * New Members Competition: a competition run in late August/early September for all those who’ve joined this year or last year (and who weren’t a member of another croquet club previously).

 Hunter Plate: open to all, level play, Single 13-point games.
 Organised as Blocks followed by a Knock-out.

 Kitching Rose Bowl: a knock-out event open to all, handicap play, best of 3 x 13-point games.
 Players with a handicap of more than 10 will play off 10.

 Brian Kitching was a member of the club for many years and donated the trophy.